nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_userstories.md

 tags: [use-case, send-document, messaging]
 sidebar: senddocument_sidebar
 permalink: senddocument_userstories.html
-summary: "User stories for Send Consultation Report"
+summary: "User stories for Consultation Summary"
 toc: true
 ---

 ## Purpose ##

-The purpose of this page is to document the user stories that apply across all of GP Connect Send Document capability.
+The purpose of this page is to document the user stories that apply to the Consultation Summary use case.
 To avoid duplication, links to the requirements within the specification have been provided where applicable.

 ## User stories ##